marvinjude/aud-lab/README.md

 ```

+## Add App Oauth Credentials

+Go to Apps > Facebook Ads Then add your app credentials to the `oauth` section of the app.
+See [Facebook Ad Integration Guide](https://console.integration.app/w/0/external-apps/integrations/67fb377f6d23e22e1c720952/connector/docs/configuration) for details on how to create those.

 ### How it works

 At its core this is a simple app with audiences and members.
 Using integration app, we are able to push members/users in an audience to facebook Ad Platform.